mqus/go-ical/README.md

 - 7986: New Attributes for ICal (Image/Conference/Color)
 - 6868: Additional Characters and encoding
 - 7953: VAVAILABILITY
-  - will not be implemented for now (open an Issue with your use case)
+  - will not be implemented for now (open an Issue with your use case!)
 - 7529: iCalendar RScale extension
- - will not be implemented for now (open an Issue with your use case)
+ - will not be implemented for now (open an Issue with your use case!)